srmfx/Zicroram/README.md

     $ zicroram --uninstall

-If you go through problems during uninstallation, you'll need to follow the troubleshoot :
+If you go through problems during uninstallation, you'll need to read the troubleshoot :

     $ zicroram --troubleshoot